encode/starlette/docs/sessions.md

 DatabaseBackend(client, table='sessions', id_column='id', data_column='data')
 ```

-Note, that the backend does not manage database, you have to create
+Note that the backend does not manage the database, you have to create
 needed tables before activating this backend.